 The Political Science Program

-Political Science, the study of how various political systems work, offers courses ranging from urban politics and government to international politics.
+Political Science, the study of how various political systems work, is a Bachelor of Arts degree program.
+Courses ranging from urban politics and government to international politics are offered.
 The department also provides many outlets through which students can gain practical knowledge of the field, including visits to Virginia’s state capital and to Washington, D.C., internships in governmental offices, and involvement in major political events, such as the United Nations’ student conference.
 Political Science is a good background for a career in law, urban planning, teaching, government, and private enterprise; it also lends itself to further study in graduate school.

 Requirements for the Political Science Major

 Thirty-six (36) credits including PSCI 101, 102, 201, and one political science class, which may also be used to fulfill other political science major requirements, designated as “Writing Intensive.”
 One course each to be chosen by faculty advisor and student from each of the following subfields: American Politics; Comparative Politics; International Relations; Political Theory; Fifteen (15) additional credits in political science.
 PSCI 101-102 is a prerequisite to all Political Science courses, except PSCI 201.

 Political Science course offerings will be found under the 4 letter code of PSCI in the course listings.